awegmann/audiobooktool/README.md

 Building
 --------

 Audiobooktools uses gradle as build system.
+To completely build the tool just run *gradle build* which starts downloading of libraries, compile and test.